Annual Flowers Trends for Florida Homeowners Associations

-It is that time of year when our thoughts drift towards planting annual and bring color and beauty back into our lives.
+It is that time of year when our thoughts drift towards planting annual and bringing color and beauty back into our lives.
 To create the perfect flower displays in Florida you need to plant flowers that have a high tolerance to salt.
 You also need plants that welcome exposure to high levels of sunlight.
+Applying these annual HOA flower trends, you can have a beautiful, attractive landscape.

 Most people think that an annual flower is one that will last for a period of one year, and then you must replant.
-The truth is that most annuals in Florida will survive for one season, and you have to time the planting of your annuals so they bloom during that season.
+The truth is that most Florida annual flowers will survive for one season, and you have to time the planting of your annuals so they bloom during that season.
+Here are some of the best flowers to grow in Florida.

 The begonia is a hardy plant that will produce flowers from early spring until they are bitten by frost in the fall or winter.
 They rarely get taller than one foot, and they can be planted in full sun or in partial shade.